Flip Flop Spanish

 Flip Flop Spanish was written by a teacher based upon her work teaching group classes including children of varied ages—the ordinary homeschool situation.
 The idea was to create a program usable for children as young as three that could be taught by a parent or teacher with no knowledge of Spanish.

-Flip Flop Spanish has a number of resources that you might use, and you probably won’t use all of them.
-Instead, select those most suitable for your children’s learning styles.
-The workbooks with MP3 audio files and the See It and Say It all incorporate activities to suit the three learning modalities—listening activities, visual activities, and hands-on activities, but you can spend more or less time on the different types of activities.
+Flip Flop Spanish has several resources that you might use, and you probably won’t use all of them.
+Instead, select those most suitable for your children’s ages and learning styles.
+The workbooks with MP3 audio files and See It and Say It (Level 1 and Level 2) all incorporate activities to suit the three learning modalities—listening activities, visual activities, and hands-on activities, but you can spend more or less time on the different types of activities.
 Descriptions of the various options and how they might work together should help you decide.

 See It and Say It Flip Flop Spanish

-The teacher manual comes as loose-leaf pages for you to put into your own binder.
+The guidebook comes as loose-leaf pages for you to put into your own binder.
 Following instructions in the manual you use the audio files on the USB drive and three sets of flashcards as the primary teaching tools.
-(Flashcards included in the See It and Say It set are also available separately for those who want to use them along with the workbook/USB drive sets.)
+(Flashcards included in the See It and Say It sets are also available separately for those who want to use them along with the workbooks.)
 Flashcards have full-color images on one side.
-On the reverse are the word in Spanish (including the appropriate article for nouns, e.g., el tenedor), the phonetic pronunciation, and the English meaning.
+On the reverse are the words in Spanish (including the appropriate article for nouns, e.g., el tenedor), the phonetic pronunciations, and the English meanings.

 Parents and children should work together through the lessons, listening to the audio files, identifying the appropriate cards, saying the words, and then saying sentences as they put cards together.
 After listening through lessons, the parent presents the same lesson from the teacher manual without the audio files.